niranjan2411/responsive_sidebar/README.md

 # 💻 Responsive Sidebar Layout

 A basic, responsive web layout featuring a dynamic sidebar menu and a main content area.
-This template is designed to be mobile-friendly, with the sidebar collapsing into a hamburger menu on smaller screens.
+This template is designed to be mobile-friendly as well as desktop, with the sidebar collapsing into a hamburger menu on smaller screens.

 ## ✨ Live Preview

 You can see a live demonstration of this project here:
 [**View Demo**](https://your-username.github.io/your-repository-name/index.html)
-*(Note: Replace the placeholder link above with the actual GitHub Pages or other hosting link once deployed)*

 ***